runk/redisq/README.md

 ## Frontend

 Module has a useful frontend that you can use for monitoring of the queue status.
+By default queue saves statistics to redis once a minute and stores it for 14 days.
 To run it use the following code:

     var frontend = require('redisq/frontend');
     frontend.listen();